-We baptize new believers in Christ in a large and easily accessible baptistery that we fill with warm water.
-Baptism takes place during Sunday morning worship services so those present can celebrate with the person being baptized.
+We baptize new believers in Christ in a large baptistery, accessible by a flight of stairs, that we fill with warm water.
+Baptism usually takes place during Sunday morning worship services (though we have also baptized at other times) so those present can celebrate with the person being baptized.
 The person being baptized wears modest street clothes.

 At the time of baptism, the pastor or other person performing the baptism step into the baptistery with the one being baptized and stand in the middle of the baptistery.
 The pastor asks the person being baptized, “Is it your testimony that Jesus Christ is Lord?”
 With an affirmative answer, the pastor will lower the new believer all the way under the water and then bring the person immediately back up to standing.

 The one performing the baptism will then dip a finger in a bowl of salt and place the salt on the lips of the person being baptized and say, “You are the salt of the earth.”
 Then, the one performing the baptism will hand a lighted votive candle to the person being baptized and say, “You are the light of the world.
-Let your light shine wherever you go.”
+Be the salt and light of Christ wherever you go.”
 This is taken from Jesus’ words recorded in Matthew 5:13-16.